Cray-HPE/docs-csm/install/create_application_node_config_yaml.md

 3. __Add Application node aliases__
     The `aliases` field is an map of xnames (strings) to an array of aliases (strings).
+    Refer to "Component Names (xnames)" in the _HPE Cray EX Hardware Management Administration Guide 1.5 S-8015_.

     By default, the `csi config init` command does not set the `ExtraProperties.Alias` field for application nodes in the SLS input file.